 Target: Employers are "satisfied" or "very satisfied" with 80% of student interns' performance.
-Findings (2018-2019) - Target: Met Fall 2018 Internship: (40/44, n=44) 90% of students achieved a score of 70 or higher.
-Spring 2019 Internship: (20/22, n=22) 91% of students achieved a score of 70 or higher.
-Summer 2019 Internship: (42/43, n=43) 98% of students achieved a score of 70 or higher.
-SLO 4: Employ Architectural Design Concepts Employ concepts of architectural design in a studio environment (ETAC-ABET Program Criteria for AET: Outcome A) Related Measures: M 7: Create and Present Design Solution M1 (direct): The ACT 400 Architectural Studio III course requires students to create, utilize, and present design and construction documents at the district, site, and structure scales.
+Findings (2017-2018) - Target: Met Fall 2017: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Spring 2018: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Summer 2017: 86% (6/7) of employers are "satisfied" or "very satisfied."
+SLO 4:Employ Architectural Design Concepts Employ concepts of architectural design in a studio environment (ETAC-ABET Program Criteria for AET: Outcome A) Related Measures:

+M 7:Create and Present Design Solution M1 (direct): The ACT 400 Architectural Studio III course requires students to create, utilize, and present design and construction documents at the district, site, and structure scales.
 The final project entails the design and documentation of a building situated in downtown Hattiesburg, MS. Source of Evidence: Project, either individual or group Target:

 Target: 80% of students will achieve an overall score of 70 or greater.
-Findings (2018-2019) - Target: Met Studio 3: (16/17, n=17) 94% of students achieved a score of 70 or higher.
-M 8: Student Intern Feedback from Supervisor - Design Knowledge M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
+Findings (2017-2018) - Target: Met Fall 2017 - 81% (9/11) achieved an overall score of 70 or greater M 8:Student Intern Feedback from Supervisor - Design Knowledge M2 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
 Question #6 of the Student Intern Evaluation addresses the intern's ability to employ concepts of architectural design in a studio environment.
 Source of Evidence: Employer survey, incl. perceptions of the program Target:

 Target: Employers are "satisfied" or "very satisfied" with 80% of student interns' performance.
-Findings (2018-2019) - Target: Met Fall 2018 Internship: (40/44, n=44) 90% of students achieved a score of 70 or higher.
-Spring 2019 Internship: (20/22, n=22) 91% of students achieved a score of 70 or higher.
-Summer 2019 Internship: (42/43, n=43) 98% of students achieved a score of 70 or higher.
+Findings (2017-2018) - Target: Met Fall 2017: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Spring 2018: 100% (1/1) of employers are "satisfied" or "very satisfied."
+Summer 2017: 86% (6/7) of employers are "satisfied" or "very satisfied."
 Other Outcomes/Objectives, with Any Associations and Related Measures, Targets, Findings, and Action Plans O/O 5:PO 1: Increase Enrollment PO 1: Increase on-campus enrollment for the ACT program.

 Related Measures:

-M 9: Institutional Research Data

-M1 (direct): Fall 2016 and fall 2017 enrollment data was collected from the USM Office of Institutional Research.
+M 9:Institutional Research Data M1 (direct): Fall 2016 and fall 2017 enrollment data was collected from the USM Office of Institutional Research.
 The aim of this program objective is to increase enrollment from fall to fall semesters.

-Source of Evidence: External report

-Target:

-Target: The target of this program objective is to increase enrollment from fall to fall semesters in the ACT program.
-Findings (2018-2019) - Target: Met The latest enrollment numbers indicate positive growth since last fall.
-O/O 6: PO 2: Employer Satisfaction with Intern PO 1: Employers are "satisfied" or "very satisfied" with student intern's overall performance.
-Related Measures: M 10: Overall Student Intern's Performance M1 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
+Source of Evidence: External report Target Target: The target of this program objective is to increase enrollment from fall to fall semesters in the ACT program.
+Findings (2017-2018) - Target: Met ACT fall 2017 enrollment = 66 ACT fall 2018 enrollment = 82 O/O 6:PO 2: Employer Satisfaction with Intern PO 1: Employers are "satisfied" or "very satisfied" with student intern's overall performance.
+Related Measures:

+M 10:Overall Student Intern's Performance M1 (indirect): The AEC 496 Internship course will gather data from supervisor evaluations of student intern's performance.
 Question #7 of the Student Intern Evaluation addresses the overall performance of the student during the time of his or her internship.
 Source of Evidence: Employer survey, incl. perceptions of the program Target: